Latha-G/Javascript-Challenge/README.md

 ### 1. Basic: Automatic Table and Date Search

+* Modify Data

+  1. City - Titlecase
+  2. State & Country - Uppercase
+  3. Shape - Capitalize
+  4. Comments - Replace unnecessary strings.

-* Created a basic HTML web page .
+* Create a basic HTML web page .

 * Use the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to the web page and then adds new rows of data for each UFO sighting.